opensearch-project/k-NN/TRIAGING.md

 ### What if I have an issue that is almost a duplicate, should I open a new one to be triaged?

 You can always open an issue including one that you think may be a duplicate.
 However, in cases where you believe there is an important distinction to be made between an existing issue and your newly created one, you are encouraged to attend the triaging meeting to explain.

 ### What if I have follow-up questions on an issue?

 If you have an existing issue you would like to discuss, you can always comment on the issue itself.
 Alternatively, you are welcome to come to the triage meeting to discuss.

-### Is this meeting a good place to get help setting up k-NN/neural-search features on my OpenSearch instance?
+### Is this meeting a good place to get help setting up k-NN features on my OpenSearch instance?

 While we are always happy to help the community, the best resource for implementation questions is [the OpenSearch forum](https://forum.opensearch.org/c/plugins/k-nn/48).